Medically reviewed by Alexander Tabibi, MD

 In recent years, the discourse surrounding the use of medical marijuana, or cannabis, for various health conditions has intensified, and one area of particular interest is its potential role in alleviating symptoms of post-traumatic stress disorder (PTSD).
 PTSD, classified as a mental health disorder, emerges as a consequence of exposure to a traumatic event that induces severe distress.
 This condition can have debilitating effects on an individual’s mental health, causing a range of symptoms including flashbacks, nightmares, hypervigilance, and emotional numbing.
 As research on medical cannabis continues to expand, the question remains: can weed help PTSD?
 This article delves into the complexities of this topic, exploring both the scientific mechanisms behind the potential benefits and the associated risks.

 This post is intended as information and for general knowledge only.
 It is not a substitute for medical advice, diagnosis, or treatment.
 It is recommended that you talk to a healthcare professional about this before introducing cannabinoids into your daily routine (especially if you have been diagnosed with any medical conditions or are under any medication).
-It is not recommended to drive or operate any machinery when using cannabis- or hemp-derived products.
+It is not recommended to drive or operate any machinery when using hemp-derived products.
 Use responsibly!

 The Science Behind PTSD and Cannabis: Exploring the Mechanisms